willforde/AppHide/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=SLQMJBWX7G2PU)

 # Description
-Hide applications from the gnome shell overview window.
-Works by making a copy of the .desktop file from the system application folder and placing it into the users local applications folder.
-The .desktop file will be modified with the "NoDisplay" option set the True, witch will tell gnome not to show this application.
+Hide applications from the "Gnome Shell" Overview.
+This works by making a copy of the "*.desktop*" file from the System Application folder and placing it into the users Local Applications folder.
+The "*.desktop*" file will be modified with the "**NoDisplay**" option set to "true", which will tell "Gnome Shell" not to show that application.

 ![Alt text](/screenshot.png "Optional title")